Canon 5D Mark IV vs Fujifilm X-T20

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 5D Mark IV and the X-T20 are recent models that are part of the current product line-up.
-The 5D Mark IV replaced the earlier Canon 5D Mark III, while the X-T20 followed on from the Fujifilm X-T10.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Fujifilm X-T20?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.